-As the focal point for incoming data is the DA staff, who will have primary, but not exclusive, responsibility for analyzing QIS system performance.
-The DA staff will assess the reliability of the information presented to it by comparing the consistency of performance measurements across various perspectives.
-For example, results from incident reporting can be compared to health and safety data collected in the electronic case management database.
+As the focal point for incoming data is the DA Staff, who will have primary, but not exclusive, responsibility for analyzing QIS system performance.
+The DA Staff will assess the reliability of the information presented to it by comparing the consistency of performance measurements across various perspectives.
+For example, results from incident reporting can be compared to health and safety data collected in the electronic care management database.
 Trend analysis may suggest more effective or more targeted performance measures, or reveal emerging risks which may not have been monitored previously.

 As many of the data collection and analysis tools are electronic in nature, the committee will review opportunities to integrate new technology into the QIS.
-The DA staff will also actively seek input into QIS component performance from staff and contract entities who work with the various components on a day-to- day basis.
-Any complaints received from service recipients regarding QIS activities will be reviewed by the DA staff.
-The DA staff will formally review the QIS at least annually, and make recommendations for changes or improvements to the DA Management Group.
+DA Staff will also actively seek input into QIS component performance from staff and contract entities who work with the various components on a day-to-day basis.
+Any complaints received from service recipients regarding QIS activities will be reviewed by the DA Staff.
+The DA Staff will formally review the QIS at least annually, and make recommendations for changes or improvements to the DA Management Group.

 The DA Management Group will assess the recommended changes and improvements and coordinate with internal advisory and regulatory groups such as Rules Committee or Technology Committee to evaluate and authorize potential changes.
-Once a change is approved, the DA Management Group will in most cases authorize the appropriate office to implement the approved changes.
+Once a change is approved, the DA Management Group will in most cases authorize the appropriate office to implement the approved changes, in coordination with the Waiver Work Group.